cca/moodle-config-sync/readme.md

 Our Moodle setup uses the [Bitnami Moodle](https://bitnami.com/stack/moodle) container in a kubernetes cluster.
 You can see the GitLab [CCA Moodle](https://gitlab.com/california-college-of-the-arts/cca-moodle) project for more details.
 For the purposes of this project, this means we can assume all our Moodle directories are /bitnami/moodle and we have `moosh` installed on our containers.

-## Download JSON configuration files
+## Downloading JSON configuration files

+Moodle defines much vital functionality, such as authentication and enrollment, in plugins.
+A core configuration sync is not enough to replicate an instance's settings.
+Use `SELECT DISTINCT plugin FROM {config_plugins}` to see a full list, but there are over four hundred of them and some are inconsequential.
+A number have only a useless `version` field.
+Some plugins appear twice, like "zoom" and "mod_zoom".
+It seems like the name without the "mod" prefix is the one with meaningful settings.

-Run `./get-all-cfgs.sh` to download all configuration files.
-Requires `jq` simply to format the JSON.
+Run `./get-all-cfgs.sh` to download _all_ configuration files from an instance.
+Requires `jq` to format the JSON.

  1. Download `kubectl` and configure it to work with our cloud projects
  1. Set an `NS` namespace environment variable like `moodle-staging` (note: not a real namespace)
  1. Run `./get-all-cfgs.sh`
- 1. Config files are downloaded to the "data" directory, you may want to move them into a subdirectory
+ 1. Config files are downloaded to the "data" directory, there is one "core.json" and one for each of the many Moodle plugins, we may want to move them into a subdirectory

-You can repeat this process for multiple Moodle instances by changing the cloud context and namespace each time.
+We can repeat this process for multiple Moodle instances by changing the cloud context and namespace each time.
+It's helpful to `diff` the JSON from two instances to determine what's worth synchronizing.
+Once we've identified which plugins to sync, write their names into the array at the top of "mk-plugin-cfg-files.sh", then run that script to download them from the origin (usually production) instance.

 ## Applying configurations

-Use an array of setting names in skip.json to define core settings you _do not_ want to sync between instances, and then a second skip.json file for all plugins in the "plugins" directory.
+Use an array of setting names in skip.json to define core settings you _do not_ want to sync between instances, and then a second skip.json file for all the plugins we downloaded to the "plugins" directory.
 Example plugins/skip.json:

 ```json
 {